What type of content do you primarily create?

 For the best possible OBS settings:

 As a starting point, these settings might need to be tweaked based on your specific recording situation and hardware capabilities.
+If you experience stuttering or poor quality recordings, try lowering your resolution or bitrate.
 The goal is to balance quality with performance for smooth recordings that sound and look great.

-How to record your screen with OBS on Desktop (Windows & Mac)
+How to record with OBS on Windows and Mac

-Screen recording with OBS Studio on both Windows and Mac is straightforward.
-Here are the key steps to get you started:
+Screen recording with OBS Studio on both Windows and Mac is straightforward once you understand the basics.
+Here are the key steps to get you started with the OBS screen recorder:

 Step 1: Install OBS.
 Ensure you've installed OBS Studio by following the step-by-step guide for your operating system, whether it's Windows or MacOS.